lukcnt/parking-lot-system/README.md

-# parking-lot-system
+# Parking lot System

+## Background

-A system for a parking lot that will be used to manage the parked vehicles and perform its operations.
+A system for a parking garage that will be used to manage parked vehicles and perform their operations, such as adding a vehicle, removing a vehicle (and displaying the amount charged during the period), and listing the registered vehicles.